2 What Every Observer Should Know

 You should stop observing whenever any ONE of the following conditions are met:

-The relative humidity is measured inside the dome, near the eastern declination bearing.
-It is displayed on the air-conditioning control computer located in the computer room.
-Use this to determine if conditions are suitable to open the mirror covers.
+The relative humidity is measured inside the dome, along the north side of the primary mirror cell.
+It is displayed on the TCS Control PC.
+Outside humidity is displayed on the weather widget on mdm24ws1.
+Use these to determine if conditions are suitable to open the mirror covers.

-The optics are aluminized every two years.
+The telescope optics are aluminized every three or so years.
 Please do not spoil the performance of the telescope for everyone by obtaining data under conditions that might risk damage to the mirror surfaces.

 A checklist of the normal SHUTDOWN procedure is given in Appendix B.